kaii789/Game-of-Life/README.md

 # Game-of-Life
-Project I made to help me learn Javascript and web development.
+Project I made to help me learn Javascript and web development, based on Conway's Game of Life.